krishnaepili2020/Hardware-Sales-Insights-Using-Power-BI/README.md

-# Atliq-Hardware-Sales-Insights-Using-Power-BI
+#Hardware-Sales-Insights-Using-Power-BI

 Project description

-The project shows the sales insights of the ATLIQ HARDWARE in INDIA which sells millions of products each year.
+The project shows the sales insights of the HARDWARE in INDIA which sells millions of products each year.
 To track down the live sales and revenue/cost, we generated a POWER BI based report along with the dashboard to check what sales have patterns throughout the years and months.

 The report helps to see: